Last updated: March 29, 2026

 What Is GDPR Training?

-GDPR training is the process of educating employees about their obligations under the General Data Protection Regulation and your organisation's data protection policies.
+GDPR training is the process of educating employees about their obligations under the General Data Protection Regulation (EU) 2016/679 and an organisation's internal data protection policies.
 It is a legal requirement under Article 39(1)(b), which tasks the Data Protection Officer (or equivalent function) with "awareness-raising and training of staff involved in processing operations."
+The European Data Protection Board (EDPB) considers documented training programmes as evidence of compliance with the accountability principle under Article 5(2).

 Mechanisms & Rationale